 Migration remains one of the country’s heaviest moral and practical burdens.
 In February 2026, the Italian government approved a migration bill that would allow authorities, under certain conditions, to impose a “naval blockade” on migrant ships entering Italian territorial waters; public reporting noted that the measure still required parliamentary approval and had drawn strong humanitarian criticism.
 At the same time, the International Organization for Migration said in April 2026 that Mediterranean deaths and disappearances were nearing 1,000 for the year, including around 765 in the Central Mediterranean alone.

-Italy’s churches must therefore witness in a setting shaped by spiritual drift, aging communities, economic anxiety, migration debate, and contested national identity.
+Italy’s churches must therefore witness in a setting shaped by weakening church practice, aging communities, economic anxiety, migration debate, and contested national identity.
 This does not make Italy hopeless.
-It makes Italy a place where Christians should pray with gratitude for real freedoms, grief over real spiritual need, and confidence that Christ is able to renew what seems culturally exhausted.
+It makes Italy a place where Christians should pray with gratitude for real freedoms, grief over real spiritual need, and confidence that Christ can renew churches, families, and ordinary believers through His Word and Spirit.

 Country Snapshot